privacyguides/privacyguides.org/docs/basics/dns-overview.en.md

 ### Online Certificate Status Protocol (OCSP)

 Another way your browser can disclose your browsing activities is with the [Online Certificate Status Protocol](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol).
-When visiting a HTTPS website, the browser might check to see if the website's [certificate](https://en.wikipedia.org/wiki/Public_key_certificate) has been revoked.
+When visiting an HTTPS website, the browser might check to see if the website's [certificate](https://en.wikipedia.org/wiki/Public_key_certificate) has been revoked.
 This is generally done through the HTTP protocol, meaning it is **not** encrypted.

 The OCSP request contains the certificate "[serial number](https://en.wikipedia.org/wiki/Public_key_certificate#Common_fields)", which is unique.
 It is sent to the "OCSP responder" in order to check its status.